Disconnect24/dc24.xyz/_pages/about.markdown

   - TheMrIron2 (@TheMrIron2#9747)

-  A guy who likes to code in different languages and play games on many different systems
+  A guy who likes to code in different languages and play games on many different systems, though is not (particularly) involved with Disconnect24 right now.

   - St4tch